teslajs/router/README.md

 ```

+##### Directory Structure
+It's worth noting that the router expects to find your controllers in the **app/controllers** directory.

 ## ERROR HANDLING

-[Tesla.js](http://teslajs.com) includes an error controller to handle any errors.
-But, if you are using this as a stand-alone, you will need to create the file **app/controllers/errorController.js** with the following methods:
+[Tesla](http://teslajs.com) comes with an error controller to handle any errors.
+But, if you're using the router as a stand-alone, you will need to create the file **app/controllers/errorController.js** with the following methods:

 ```